w0zzah/bakup/README.md

 #🩸 Nun’ But Blood
 ##Nun’ But Blood was made by Patrick G. and Conrad W. for Seng201 assignment

-Nun’ But Blood
-A Java-based tactical management roguelike centered on dice-mechanics and demonic exorcism.

-🛠️ Prerequisites
+##🛠️ Prerequisites
-Java Development Kit (JDK): Version 11 or higher.
+Java Development Kit (JDK): Version 21
 IDE: IntelliJ IDEA (Community or Ultimate).

-Build Tool: [Insert build tool, e.g., Maven/Gradle/None - assuming standard IntelliJ project structure].
+Build Tool: Gradle Version 8.5

 #📥 Cloning and Setup